-At the Law Offices of Ogle, Elrod & Baril, PLLC, our attorneys have a reputation as legal experts who will aggressively fight to get you the compensation you deserve after a crash.
+At OEB Law, PLLC, our attorneys have a reputation as legal experts who will aggressively fight to get you the compensation you deserve after a crash.
 We offer our clients compassionate care and thoughtful guidance during the claims process and we are always available to answer any questions along the way.

 What should I expect to pay for the best car accident lawyer?

 Most car accident attorneys don’t charge hourly rates the way that family or criminal defense attorneys do.
 Instead, they operate on a contingency fee basis, meaning that they do not collect any fees unless you recover money from your case.

 The rate an attorney can charge will vary from state to state, typically with percentages around one-third of your awarded damages.
 In some cases, the contingency fee percentage also hinges on the amount of work expended on the case and whether or not your case has to go to trial.
 For example, a case that required only a demand letter to an insurance company or negligent party to settle sometimes pays a lower contingency percentage than a case that involves extensive trial prep, research, and time in court.